 Run cool water on the wound for 5-10 minutes once or twice a day.
 You can use the faucet or a hose.
 If the dog is small enough to use the kitchen sink, the little spray hose that many kitchens have works very nicely.

 2. Dry the wound and apply topical medicine to promote healing.

-Calendula officinalis in gel, oil or ointment form promotes healing and is antimicrobial.
+Calendula officinalis in gel, cream, oil or ointment form promotes healing and is antimicrobial.

 For gaping wounds with space that needs to be filled in, or if there is exposed bone, add some Symphytum, again in gel, oil or ointment form, and you will see amazing growth of granulation tissue (the highly vascularized pink tissue that fills in wounds before the skin closes) filling the gap.

-If you only have the dry Symphytum herb (aka Comfrey), you can mix it with the Calendula oil, gel or ointment.
-Only add the herb if you are able to successfully accomplish hydrotherapy, as those bits of herb will need to come out with each bandage change.
+If you only have the dry Symphytum herb (aka Comfrey), you can mix it with the Calendula oil, gel, cream or ointment.
+Only add the dry herb if you are able to successfully accomplish hydrotherapy, as those bits of herb will need to come out with each bandage change.